Haaalatoon/ft_irc/README.md

 * Understanding IRC commands and protocol behavior.
 * Investigating compiler errors and debugging issues.
 * Reviewing code and discussing possible implementation approaches.

-The final implementation, architecture, testing, and project decisions were made by the authors.